shaunmalti/Cliff-Walking-and-N-Armed-Bandits/README.md

 Cliff-Walking-and-N-Armed-Bandits

-Based on implementations done by a Shangtong Zhang
+Some basic reinforcement learning models based on implementations done by a Shangtong Zhang